Oru Nalla Naal Paathu Solren

 Oru Nalla Naal Paathu Solren is a 2018 Indian Tamil-language black comedy film, written and directed by P. Arumuga Kumar.
-The film stars Vijay Sethupathi, Gautham Karthik, Gayathrie and Niharika Konidela.
+The film stars Vijay Sethupathi, Gautham Ram Karthik, Gayathrie Shankar and Niharika Konidela.
 Viji Chandrasekhar, Ramesh Thilak, Daniel Annie Pope, and Rajkumar play supporting roles.
 The music was composed by Justin Prabhakaran with editing by R. Govindaraj and cinematography by Sree Saravanan.
-Production began in February 2017, and the film released on 2 February 2018, to unfavourable reviews.
+Production began in February 2017, and the film was released on 2 February 2018 to negative reviews.

 Plot

 Yeman and his team of three men land up in the city for theft.
 The forest men follow gold robbery as their traditional occupation.
-They live in a forest at Nallamalla in Kurnool.
-As usual during the theft, the team comes across a family picture of Soumiya in her house.
-Yeman recalls of his memory and says that she was his wife and he will return to the forest with her.
+They live in a forest in Nallamalla in Kurnool.
+As usual during the theft, the team comes across a family picture of Sowmya in her house.
+Yeman recalls his memories and says that she was his wife and he will return to the forest with her.
 He plans to kidnap her, even though it was against their tradition.
-In the due course, he manages to land up in Soumiya's college as a lecturer for some event.
+In due course, he ends up in Sowmya's college as a lecturer for some event.

-In the meantime, Harish proposes to Soumiya's friend, but his intentions are towards Soumiya.
+In the meantime, Harish proposes to Sowmya's friend, but his intentions are towards Sowmya.
 He gives his number and asks her to call him.
 Both of them decide to call Harish from a landline outside their hostel so that he will not have their mobile number.
-Harish, who is waiting outside the hostel, finds the girls, and it is shown that Souimya has feelings for Harish.
+Harish, who is waiting outside the hostel, finds the girls, and it is shown that Sowmya has feelings for Harish.

-The next day in a college event, Harish asks Yeman (who is waiting in the car to kidnap Soumiya) to help him in his love.
+The next day, at a college event, Harish asks Yeman (who is waiting in the car to kidnap Sowmya) to help him in his love.
 He asks Yeman to act as a kidnapper, and he would come for defense to gain heroism before his love interest.
 Yeman does as he says but drives the car away, according to his plan.
-Harish then figures out that it was an actual kidnap and reports this to the police station.
-When he approaches her parents for a written statement, they deny the kidnap and says that Soumiya went to her grandmother's house.
-Harish was shocked to hear this and tries to find his own ways to trace out his love.
-Soumiya gains consciousness and was confused to see her parents in the village.
+Harish then figures out that it was an actual kidnapping and reports this to the police station.
+When he approaches her parents for a written statement, they deny the kidnapping and say that Sowmya went to her grandmother's house.
+Harish is shocked to hear this and tries to find his own ways to trace out his love.
+Sowmya gains consciousness and is confused to see her parents in the village.